 Breath in the atmosphere.
 It feels a little chaotic, sometimes unsafe, but definitely interesting.
 Pop by at the old witch market (Mercado de las brujas) for some souvenirs or to fill up your potions and ingredients.
 Go to cheer for wrestling cholitas or just simply have a wander around admiring the old colonial architecture.

 Cool fact: La Paz has cable cars serving as a way of public transport.
-Catch a ride over the center.
+Catch a ride over the centre.

 Unfortunately, my stories from La Paz fall short.
 The few planned days we had for the city were spent mostly with Netflix or playing cards in our rental apartment.
 We caught a food poisoning on our arrival which changed our plans quite dramatically.
 To always try to look on the bright side, we were eager to explore Titicaca when we got back on the road.